eBooks

 And from Nelson Algren, Calvino discovered that many of his cases during this decade resulted from expats failing to follow his advice:

-“Never sleep with a woman whose troubles are greater than your own.”?
-Nelson Algren, A Walk on the Wild Side
+“Never sleep with someone whose troubles are worse than your own.”― Nelson Algren, A Walk on the Wild Side

 The reviewers emphasized the dark side of Bangkok as an essential part of the mood of the novel.
 This review of Spirit House is an example: